Workday/canvas-kit/modules/button/react/README.md

 ### Optional

-Note: The size of the button is always 32px by 32px.

 #### `toggled: boolean | undefined`

 > If defined as a boolean, then it manages the button state: on (`true`) or off (`false`).
 This is a